Foundation Farm was named to reflect its mission to become a blue-print for a sustainable, small-scale, organic farm.

 FF makes the best use of its available resources.
 The Ozarks bless us with a privileged small farm environment including climate, water and soil.
 Our farming method is organic (no synthetic chemicals), no-till (soil structure kept in its natural state) on permanent beds (cultivated surface area is fixed).
 It also involves multi-cropping (variety of crops grown at any time), organic mulching (beds are often covered in straw or other organic materials), and “bed-straddling“ (tractor work is done with tires riding solely on paths).
 Future projects involve experimenting with on-site compost-tea and/or EM (effective microorganisms) brewing and spraying.

-Energy consumption is limited thru the careful utilization of few machines.
-The size of the farm allows many tasks to be done manually such as mulching, seeding and transplanting.
+Energy consumption is drastically limited thru the use of a machine-free farming system.
+The size and the organization of the farm allows many tasks to be done manually such as mulching, seeding and transplanting.

 Fertility inputs (coming from outside the farm) are minimized by using permanent beds where fertility can be concentrated and by growing year-round cover crops on a 5 year rotation.
-FertiliIty inputs include manure, cover-crops, mulch, fish emulsion (through the irrigation), fish meal.
-It is intended and foreseen that, by increasing soil life activity progressively (from compost-tea and EM usage), additional nutrients will be made available to plants, reducing the need for fertility inputs.
+FertiliIty inputs include manure, cover-crops, mulch, and feather meal.
+It is intended and foreseen that, by increasing soil life activity progressively, additional nutrients will be made available to plants, reducing the need for fertility inputs.
+Over the last 10 years of no-till farming we have seen the organic matter content double in our soil from 3% to 6% while growing large quantities of vegetables.

 Top-soil erosion is avoided thru the careful management of permanent, “no-till” beds and the use of mulch and cover crops.